-- Home prices have stabilised in Sweden and Norway at the start of this year, possibly attributed to households' expectations of lower interest rates.
-Developments were mixed last year in the Nordics after rising to record-high levels in 2022. - Monetary policy will remain restrictive for the better part of 2024 despite central banks starting to cut rates. - Accordingly, home prices are expected to gradually recover towards the year-end. - Households' credit growth has stabilised close to zero in Sweden and Finland.
-Credit growth remains high but continues to slow down in Norway, while it has bounced back in Denmark from record low year-on-year figures.
+- Home prices have stabilised in Sweden and Norway at the start of this year, likely attributed to households' expectations of lower interest rates.
+Developments were mixed last year in the Nordics following the record-high levels in 2022 - Monetary policy will remain restrictive for the better part of 2024 despite central banks starting to cut rates - Home prices are expected to bottom out by the summer and to recover gradually in the second half of this year - Households' credit growth has stabilised close to zero in Sweden and Finland.
+Norwegian credit growth remains high but continues to slow down.
+In Denmark, credit growth has bounced back from record low levels